Mjz86/c_colon/mcc.md

  all the arguments and their data flow in registers also helps significantly. also , i doubt that even asm experts can track register allocation across all programs , its too much mental overhead for humans.

  3. dynamic cast:

-   bigger rtti sizes but much faster cast with less cache miss.
+   bigger v-table sizes but much faster cast with less cache miss. smaller object size because of the v-table pointer only being in the refrence type.